Bank of Korea's "November 2025 Producer Price Index (Preliminary)"

 December: Dubai Crude Oil Down 3.1% vs. Exchange Rate and Industrial City Gas Rates Up ?
 Mixed Factors

 The producer price index has risen for the third consecutive month.
-Analysts attribute the increase to higher prices of coal and petroleum products such as diesel and gasoline, as well as computer, electronic, and optical devices including semiconductors.
+Analysts attribute the continued increase in producer prices to higher prices for coal and petroleum products such as diesel and gasoline, as well as for computers, electronic, and optical devices including semiconductors.

 By item, manufactured goods led the rise in producer prices.
-Manufactured goods climbed 0.8% from the previous month, driven by coal and petroleum products (5.0%) and computer, electronic, and optical devices (2.3%).
+Manufactured goods increased by 0.8% from the previous month, driven by coal and petroleum products (5.0%) and computers, electronic, and optical devices (2.3%).
 Coal and petroleum products recorded their highest growth rate in two years and two months since September 2023 (6.9%).
-Despite a slight decline in international oil prices in November, the increase in the exchange rate had an impact, and the rise in refining margins due to geopolitical factors such as the Russia-Ukraine war also played a role.
-Following October, semiconductor prices surged significantly, which also contributed to the rise in computer, electronic, and optical devices.
+Despite a slight decline in international oil prices in November, the rise in the exchange rate had an impact, and higher refining margins for crude oil due to geopolitical factors such as the Russia-Ukraine war also played a role.
+As in October, semiconductor prices surged, leading to higher prices for computers, electronic, and optical devices.
 Services rose by 0.1%.
-Financial and insurance services increased by 1.2%, mainly due to a rise in brokerage commissions following higher stock prices, and business support services (0.2%) also climbed.
+Financial and insurance services jumped by 1.2%, driven by higher brokerage commissions resulting from rising stock prices, and business support services also increased by 0.2%.

-In contrast, prices of agricultural, forestry, and fishery products fell by 2.1% from the previous month, as agricultural products (-2.3%) and livestock products (-2.6%) declined.
-Electricity, gas, water, and waste services dropped by 0.4% from the previous month, as industrial city gas prices fell by 6.4%.
+In contrast, prices for agricultural, forestry, and fishery products fell by 2.1% from the previous month, as prices for agricultural products (-2.3%) and livestock products (-2.6%) declined.
+Electricity, gas, water, and waste prices dropped by 0.4% from the previous month due to a 6.4% decrease in industrial city gas rates.

 This month, both upward and downward factors are affecting producer prices.
-Lee Moonhee, Head of the Price Statistics Team at the Economic Statistics Department 1 of the Bank of Korea, stated, "The main factors influencing producer prices include international oil prices, raw material prices, exchange rates, domestic and global economic trends, and adjustments in public utility fees."
-He added, "Looking at recent conditions, as of December, the price of Dubai crude oil has fallen by 3.1% compared to the previous month's average, while the won-dollar exchange rate has risen by 0.9%.
-In addition, industrial city gas rates were raised in November, so we will have to wait for the December price survey results to see the overall impact."
+Lee Moonhee, Head of the Price Statistics Team at the Economic Statistics Department 1 of the Bank of Korea, stated, "The main factors influencing producer prices include international oil prices, raw material prices, exchange rates, domestic and global economic trends, and adjustments to public utility rates."
+He added, "Looking at recent conditions, as of December, the price of Dubai crude oil has fallen by 3.1% compared to the previous month's average, while the won-dollar exchange rate has risen by 0.9%, and industrial city gas rates have also been raised this month.
+Therefore, we need to wait for the December price survey results to see the outcome."

-The total output price index, which measures price changes of goods and services based on both domestic shipments and exports to capture the overall price movement of domestic products, rose by 1.1% from the previous month as both domestic shipments and exports increased.
-Manufactured goods (1.9%) and services (0.1%) both rose.
+The total output price index, which measures price changes for goods and services based on total output (including both domestic shipments and exports) to capture overall price changes for domestic products, rose by 1.1% from the previous month as both domestic shipments and exports increased.
+Both manufactured goods (1.9%) and services (0.1%) rose.
 Compared to the same month last year, the index jumped by 2.9%.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.